bartongroup/slivka/sphinx-docs/advanced_usage.rst

 precedence order (highest priority first).

 :identifier:
-  Identifiers are used to refer to other parameters by their id.
+  Identifiers are used to refer to other parameters by their ids.
   The value of the referenced parameter will be substituted in place of the identifier during evaluation.
 Referencing a file type is not supported and results in an unexpected behaviour.
-  Referencing an array type will use an entire array not its values and only a length operator (``#``) can be used on it.
+  Referencing an array type will substitute the entire array not its values and only a length operator (``#``) can be used on it.

 :null: